 How to cook frozen steak perfectly!
 Tender and delicious in the oven without defrosting it beforehand.
-Served with rosemary butter for dinner, you’re going to love this.
+Served with rosemary butter for dinner, you’re going to love this as frozen in steak in air fryer and a number of other ways.

 Ever wondered how to cook frozen steak?
 If you are forgetful and it is almost dinnertime we have a way to save the day!
 From rock hard to fork tender, follow these direction on cooking frozen beef and let us know what you think.
 Just one tip for cooking frozen meat to tender we have shared lately. (originally published 5/22, affiliate links present)